aji-ai/aiwritermod/README.md

    Required API keys:
    - `OPENAI_API_KEY` - For GPT models
    - `ANTHROPIC_API_KEY` - For Claude models
+   - `SUMMARY_MODEL` - Default model for summarization tasks (e.g., `gpt-4o-mini` for cost efficiency)
 3. Run the application: `node index.js` or better yet `npm run fstart`

 ## Usage

 **HTTP Server**: The application runs an HTTP server that listens for GET requests at the `/` endpoint with the following parameters:

-- `keyword` (required): The search term or topic to generate content about
+- `keyword` (required): The search term or topic to generate content about; for multiple keywords use a + between them
-- `model` (optional): The AI model to use for generation (see Models & Pricing below)
+- `model` (optional): The AI model to use for generation (see Models & Pricing below) as the real brains of this task
-- `source_dir` (optional): Directory name under 'sources' to use for local content ingestion
+- `source_dir` (optional): Directory name under 'sources' to use for local content ingestion to guide the article

 ## Models & Pricing